 Ann describes how her life feels surreal, almost as if she is living two lives.
 She concludes her post with these thoughts about living with mets:

-My friend Rachel, author of The Cancer Culture Chronicles, wrote an equally compelling post about a year before she passed away called The Well Trodden Path in which she described the incredible sense of isolation that seems to accompany a metastatic diagnosis:
+My friend Rachel, author of The Cancer Culture Chronicles, wrote an equally compelling post before she died called The Well Trodden Path in which she described the incredible sense of isolation that seems to accompany a metastatic diagnosis:

-Shelli, who blogs at The Dirty Pink Underbelly, writes about her intense sense of isolation and struggles with depression:
+Shelli, blogger at The Dirty Pink Underbelly, writes about her intense sense of isolation and struggles with depression:

 The fact that these women, as well as so many others, feel/felt alone and isolated is heart-breaking and to me, unacceptable.